1935 Assistant Director, Campus Recreation-Aquatics and Risk Management

 GENERAL FUNCTION

-The Assistant Director, Campus Recreation-Aquatics and Risk Management is responsible for the programming and management associated with Campus Recreation, the Foster Recreation Center (FRC) and the Aquatic Center.
-The Assistant Director, Campus Recreation-Aquatics and Risk Management ensures the provision of a safe, well-maintained, and adequately staffed environment with comprehensive aquatic programs that enhance the mission of the University.
-The Assistant Director, Campus Recreation-Aquatics and Risk Management hires, trains, supervises, and evaluates student aquatic staff.
-The Assistant Director, Campus Recreation-Aquatics and Risk Management trains and evaluates professional and student staff by conducting routine trainings and safety audits.
-The Assistant Director, Campus Recreation-Aquatics and Risk Management schedules and coordinates American Red Cross courses for both campus and community members.
-The Assistant Director, Campus Recreation-Aquatics and Risk Management assists with long-range planning and assessment, budget development, goal development, and procurement for the Aquatics Center, facility risk management, aquatic operations training, and maintenance of accurate records.
+The Assistant Director, Campus Recreation – Facilities and Risk Management is responsible for the programming and management associated with Campus Recreation, the Bill R. Foster and Family Recreation Center (FRC) and the Betty and Bobby Allison Recreation Fields with an emphasis on providing a safe, well-maintained, and adequately staffed facilities that enhances the mission of the University.
+The Assistant Director, Campus Recreation - Facilities and Risk Management hires, trains, supervises, and evaluates student aquatic staff and building managers.
+The Assistant Director, Campus Recreation - Facilities and Risk Management hires, trains, and evaluates graduate and undergraduate staff by conducting routine trainings and safety audits.
+The Assistant Director, Campus Recreation - Facilities and Risk Management schedules and coordinates American Red Cross courses for both campus and community members.
+The Assistant Director, Campus Recreation - Facilities and Risk Management assists with long-range planning and assessment, budget development, goal development, and procurement for the Aquatics Center, facility risk management, facility operations training, and maintenance of accurate records.

 MINIMUM ACCEPTABLE QUALIFICATIONS